-- A. Curbs less than 8 inches above Finished Grade are not considered walls. - B. No more than 300 total linear feet of wall shall be visible from any point on the property line.
+- A. Curbs 8 inches or less in height above Finished Grade are not considered walls. - B. No more than 300 total linear feet of wall shall be visible from any point on the property line.
 All pool barriers shall be View Fencing.
 View Fencing is not calculated in the 300 foot maximum allowable wall length. - C. Walls that are otherwise permissible in Article XXIV are prohibited in the Hillside Development Area.
 Retaining Walls, pool barriers, walls used to screen mechanical equipment, Driveway columns and entry gates, and tennis/sport court fencing are allowed provided that they are of minimum lengths and heights, as further specified below, and are approved by the Hillside Building Committee.